Discoloured water

 What we're doing to minimise discoloured water in the city, and what to do if your water is discoloured.

 Palmerston North residents sometimes experience discoloured water coming out of taps.
-This is for two reasons: the slightly high iron and manganese content in our water, and the city's aging water main infrastructure, which retains the built-up sediment in the pipes.
+This is for two reasons:

 Cleaning the main water pipes

-Every year we clean the two main water supply pipes that gets water from Turitea Dam to Palmy homes and businesses, to ensure our city's water stays pristine.
+Every year we clean the two main water supply pipes that gets water from Turitea Dam to Palmy homes and businesses, to ensure our city's water stays safe and pristine.
 This process is called swabbing and usually happens in winter because we need to do it when the Manawatū River is in high flow.

 The cleaning is done late at night when less water is being used.